GoFEM/EDITools/README.md

 ## Usage

-Check the animation below illustrating main features.
+The animation above illustrating main features.

 The following hotkeys are also useful when you click on a transfer function plot: